 As I was walking through Old Town and taking in the charm of Zagreb’s old world feel, I glanced to the left and saw Bistro Agave.
 It was a handsome looking restaurant with white linen tables, inviting tiered seating, and it was calling my name.
 This is where I decided on being for the next couple hours in Zagreb- drinking local wines and dining on Modern Mediterranean cuisine.

 Bistro Agava is recommended in the Michelin Guidebook for Croatia – Bib Gourmand Award.
 What an outstanding find in Zagreb!

 However, above all, this restaurant stands out with its excellent offer and it is no wonder that many gastronomes and sincere connoisseurs of food consider Agava and chef Belizar Miloš to be the best in the city of Zagreb.-Bistro Agavae Website

 Billecart-Salmon Brut Reserve NV

 A glass of champagne to begin with, of course!
 As soon as I was seated on the terrace with a view of Tkalčićeva ulica, the lovely street that I had wandered on, my kindly server offered a glass of champagne.
-A glass of bubbly was what I needed after my long journey from Sarajevo and he brought out an award winning French champagne, Billecart-Salmon Brut.
+A glass of bubbles was exactly what I needed after my long journey from Sarajevo, and he brought out an award winning French champagne, Billecart-Salmon Brut.
 It was perfectly chilled, crisp with a light fruit taste; it was a beautiful beginning.

-Agava has an impressive and extraordinary wine selection that has been hand selected by Award Winning Master Sommelier, Darko Lugarić.
+Agava has an impressive wine selection that has been hand selected by Award Winning Master Sommelier, Darko Lugarić.

 Rosemary Herbed Focaccia